Connect to and manage Teradata in Microsoft Purview

 Ensure JDK 11 is installed on the machine where the self-hosted integration runtime is installed.
 Restart the machine after you newly install the JDK for it to take effect.

-Ensure Visual C++ Redistributable for Visual Studio 2012 Update 4 is installed on the self-hosted integration runtime machine.
+Ensure Visual C++ Redistributable (version Visual Studio 2012 Update 4 or newer) is installed on the self-hosted integration runtime machine.
 If you don't have this update installed, you can download it here.

 Download the Teradata JDBC driver on the machine where your self-hosted integration runtime is running.
 Note down the folder path which you will use to set up the scan.